 3. Waikato Museum

-Hamilton sometimes gets a bit of grief in New Zealand (unfairly in our view) for not having a whole lot to offer but one of the things that no one can deny is the Waikato Museum is a great place to visit and experience.
+Hamilton sometimes gets a bit of grief in New Zealand (unfairly in our view) for not having a whole lot to offer.
+One of the things that no one can deny, however, is that the Waikato Museum is a great place to visit.

 The museum was founded in 1987 and occupies a nice spot overlooking the beautiful Waikato River.
 It covers a broad range of areas from visual art to social history, Tangata Whenua (Maori people) to science.

-Waikato museum also has 13 galleries and features more than 25 new exhibitions and 100 public events annually.
+The Waikato Museum also has 13 galleries and features more than 25 new exhibitions and 100 public events annually.

 Highlights include impressive Maori War Canoe (Te Winika) and the Waikato WWI story called ‘For us they fell’.

 Museum tip: We do recommend having a look at the schedule of exhibition and events as they do a great job with their programme throughout the year.
-Recent successes have included the Bob Marley exhibition and Christchurch Earthquake Police Photography display.
+Recent successes have included the Remembering Rodin exhibition and the Te Winika exhibition.

 Hawera, West Coast of North Island